 A study by the Academy of Nutrition and Dietetics Foundation showed parents have significant potential to influence their children's behavior.
 This includes eating habits and physical activity.
-In fact, parents outrank sports celebrities as the person their child "would like to be most," according to the survey.
-So, teach your kids about how to live a healthy life.
-Help your children learn to make healthier food choices and engage in regular physical activity by being a good role model.
+In fact, parents outrank sports celebrities, with mothers and fathers taking first and second place as the person their child "would like to be most," according to the survey.
+So, teach your kids about how to make healthy food choices and engage in regular physical activity by being a good role model.

 Embrace the Concept of Family

 Family dynamics can have a positive (or negative) effect on a child's health.
-Family patterns that seem most related to health include family closeness, flexible parenting, supportive home environment and mind-stimulating activities.
-On the flip side, if parents are over protective and possessive, children tend to be less likely to engage in healthful behaviors.
+Family patterns that seem most related to health include spending quality time– including cooking or sharing a meal together, playing and family routines.
+Eating at home also showed more benefits over dining out.

 Promote Positive Habits

 Aim for balance and openness around food and mealtimes.
 Include your children in meal planning, shopping and preparation to encourage participation.
-Provide fair attitudes toward feeding and create a warm and open family environment at mealtimes.
+Create a warm and open family environment at mealtimes.
 The same goes for exercise.
 Make sure your kids know they are part of the team and that health and fitness are a family affair.
 Take turns letting your child pick a family activity.

 Keep Foods Neutral

 Stay away from using food as a reward and don't forbid specific foods.
 Using food as a reward, such as giving a child a cookie for completing his or her homework, can lead to an unhealthy relationship with food.
-Labeling foods as "bad" or forbidding foods only increases a child's desire for the food.
-Parents who tightly control their own eating — "restrained" eaters — may not notice they exert such excessive control over their children's food habits, which can lead to the risk of overweight in children.
+Labeling foods as "bad" or forbidding foods may also increases a child's desire for the food.

 Don’t Force Feed